Trump's outlook going from bad to worse

 The challenges facing the new administration are testing enough.
 But they appear to be compounded by the unorthodox and inexperienced West Wing staff and organizational chaos.

-Almost daily, stories seep out of the administration about feuding between top officials and rival centers of power around Trump, including the camp led by political advisor Stephen Bannon and the family inner circle comprising his son-in-law Jared Kushner and his daughter Ivanka Trump, who announced Wednesday she would take an unpaid staff position.
+Almost daily, stories seep out of the administration about feuding between top officials and rival centers of power around Trump, including the camp led by political adviser Stephen Bannon and the family inner circle comprising his son-in-law Jared Kushner and his daughter Ivanka Trump, who announced Wednesday she would take an unpaid staff position.

 Still, Washington has a habit of writing off presidencies early on if administrations fail to get a fast start.
 A genuine effort by the Trump team to learn the lessons of its missteps -- and to follow through with the reboot that its public statements suggest is being contemplated -- could improve the odds of getting big things done.

 "It is a very challenging environment but I think these guys have been in office for 60 days or whatever, they have never done it before," said Howard Schweitzer, a former Bush administration Treasury official now with Cozen O'Connor Public Strategies.
-"If they get smarter they can turn it around."
+"If they get smarter, they can turn it around."

 Already, a shutdown showdown